Winn Parish, Louisiana

 Winn Parish is a parish located in the U.S. state of Louisiana.
 As of the 2020 census, the population was 13,755.
-Its seat is Winnfield.
+The parish seat and largest city is Winnfield.
 The parish was founded in 1852.
 It is last in alphabetical order of Louisiana's sixty-four parishes.
 Winn is separated from Natchitoches Parish along U.S. Highway 71 by Saline Bayou, the first blackwater protected waterway in the American South.

 History

 Winn Parish was established in 1852 from lands which had belonged to the parishes of Catahoula, Natchitoches, and Rapides.

 During the Civil War, David Pierson, a young attorney, was elected to represent the parish at the Secession Convention called in January 1861 in Baton Rouge by Governor Thomas Overton Moore.
 Pierson voted against secession and refused, along with several others, to change his "no" vote at the end of the process when asked to do so to make the final tally unanimous.

 That these conscripts refused to fight for the Confederacy is understandable considering that Union support was higher in north Louisiana, and especially high in Winn Parish.
 The Confederate States Army defeated a Union detachment sent to destroy a salt works in the parish.
 Winn Parish contributed to the $80,000 raised to build fortifications on the nearby Red River.

 After the war, bandits roamed the Natchez Trace or Harrisonburg Road that ran through the lower part of the parish.
 Among the worst were the West and Kimbrell clan.
 For seven years they preyed especially on travelers and migrants passing through the area.

 In April 1873, white Democrats forming a militia from Winn Parish joined with ex-Confederate veterans from Rapides and Grant parishes against Republican blacks in the Colfax massacre in neighboring Grant Parish.
 They attacked freedmen defending the parish courthouse and two Republican officeholders in the aftermath to the disputed gubernatorial election of 1872.
 Among the 80–150 blacks killed were at least 50 who had surrendered; a total of three white men were killed in the confrontation.